EMD G16: Serbia, Bosnia and Herzegovina, North Macedonia and Slovenia

 In Serbia, Bosnia and Herzegovina, North Macedonia and Slovenia have all kept the JŽ-era designation series 661.

 Today there are around fifteen operational series 661s on Serbian Railways.
 Those locomotives are used mostly on non-electrified railways, primarily to haul freight trains, but also international passenger trains.

 In Slovenia, the last 661 series locomotive ran on 17 May 2013, and it is now preserved as a historical unit.

 Kosovo

 Kosovo Railways operates three former JŽ series 661.
 A fourth locomotive (001) was renumbered but is out of service.
 They no longer carry a type designation, instead they were just numbered 001 to 004.
 They are used to haul coal and clay trains.

 Locomotive 661-203 began a rebuilding program in 2008, undertaken by TŽV Gredelj (Croatia) in association with Electro-Motive Diesel; the bogies and traction motors were retained, but with a new frame and engine (EMD 8-710G3A).
 The locomotives were also converted to twin cab designs.
 The resulting new loco has EMD model code JT38CW-DC.

+Preservation

+About six EMD G16s have been preserved.
+These include the following: